Suspicious package found outside Maine health center

-The discovery of a suspicious package at LincolnHealth’s Miles Campus on Sunday afternoon brought the Maine State Fire Marshal’s Office, Maine State Police Special Services, and several other agencies to the hospital to investigate.
+The discovery of a suspicious package at LincolnHealth’s Miles Campus on Sunday afternoon brought the Maine fire marshal’s office, Maine State Police Special Services and several other agencies to the hospital to investigate.

-According to Damariscotta Fire Chief John Roberts, the Damariscotta Fire Department responded to the campus after receiving a report of a suspicious package found outside the hospital.
+The Damariscotta Fire Department responded to the campus after receiving a report of a suspicious package found outside the hospital, according to Fire Chief John Roberts.

 Lincoln County Communications dispatched the Damariscotta Fire Department shortly before 1:30 p.m.